yylad/CodeIgniter/user_guide_src/source/general/sparks.rst

 ######

 Sparks are CodeIgniter's built-in packages.
-They are modular bits of code that can be dropped into your application, which typically provide added functionality to your application.
+They are modular bits of code that can be dropped into your application.
+They typically provide some added functionality to your application.

-Sparks can be installed manually to your application, or automatically via a built-in command-line tool.
+Sparks can be installed manually, or automatically via a built-in command-line tool.

 Installing a Spark via the Command Line